 This section considers how your variety and husbandry decisions related to others entering the YEN this year.

-The most chosen varieties are compared in the figure below for their maturity and seed protein levels, as reported in the PGRO's Descriptive list.
+The most chosen varieties are compared in the figure below.

-• Your variety was EXAMPLE.
+• Your variety was Example.

 Husbandry factors

 The following diagrams use orange segments or orange bars to indicate the agronomy of your crop, if known, so you can see how this relates to all other YEN entries.
 Analysis of all Bean YEN entries from 2019-2021 shows the following associations with seed yield (note that these do not necessarily imply causes - it may just be that farms with high yields also happen to have these traits):